sot176/Mammogram_Alignment_Study_Risk_Prediction/README.md

 # The Impact of Longitudinal Mammogram Alignment on Breast Cancer Risk Assessment

+Code of the paper "The Impact of Longitudinal Mammogram Alignment on Breast Cancer Risk Assessment".

 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Method](#method)